Update: ‘Name’ section added.

 Polestar announced on March 8, 2022, that it has signed with Lisa Nordstrom, a Swedish musician and filmscore composer, to develop unique sounds for Polestar retail outlets to enhance the brand experience for customers.
 Rong Guan, the brand’s retail architect, believes that “one often uses more than one sense to experience things,” and a multi-sensory approach is essential to attract customers.
 The specially curated soundscape would reflect the brand’s minimalist design values.

 The nine-hour audio is split into four tracks; morning, mid-day, afternoon, and evening.
 The soundtracks can be accessed across 50 different streaming platforms and users can also stream it in their Polestar 2 EV.
 The same should improve the customer experience when the outlets have the Polestar 3 and Polestar 4 EVs on the floors.
-The talented Swedish artist has vast musical experience, from experimental radiophonic compositions to movies.
+The talented Swedish artist has a vast musical experience, from experimental radiophonic compositions to movies.

 Focus on reducing emissions